 8 Things You Must Do in South Bend!

-South Bend is located directly in the middle of northern Indiana, and just a few miles from the Michigan border.
+South Bend is located directly in the middle of northern Indiana and just a few miles from the Michigan border.
 It is within just a few hours’ driving distance from several major cities, which makes it a great weekend getaway!
-I am originally from northern Indiana and I never tire of visiting the area.
+I am originally from northern Indiana and never tire of visiting the area.
 There is so much to do!
 There are attractions to keep you busy each season, whether you are visiting in the summer, fall, winter, or spring.
-Let me introduce you to some top eight South Bend activities for your next family, couples, or solo getaway!
+Let me introduce you to some of the top eight South Bend activities for your next family, couples, or solo getaway!

 A special thanks to Visit South Bend for hosting my trip.
 All opinions in this article are my own.

 South Bend is a short driving distance from these major cities:

 Fort Wayne, Indiana – 1.6 hours

 Visiting the Studebaker National Museum is a museum for anyone interested in automobiles, but it’s also for history lovers as well.
 You’ll learn about South Bend’s automotive and industrial history and its roots.
 You might be intrigued to discover that the invention of the wheelbarrow is part of the Studebaker story.
 The “National Treasures” exhibit includes the carriage Abraham Lincoln was riding in on the evening of his assassination.
 It’s one of many exhibits among the different levels.

 After visiting the Studebaker, you can explore The History Museum and The Oliver Mansion.
 Both are adjacent to the Studebaker National Museum and can be included for a discounted admission rate.